hcls-kimlab/NPR_Project/README.md

 ```
 In the Fly Cell Atlas, TF-related information is organized using the AUCell algorithm,
 providing information on the genes regulated by TFs and the gene expression levels in each cell.
-Therefore, in this experiment, statistical methods are used to connect relationships within the data without generating new data,
-allowing for the extraction of data on the expression levels of NP, NPR, and TF
+Therefore, in this experiment, data on the expression levels of NP, NPR,
+and TF can be extracted using an RDBMS by connecting the actual data
+without using statistical methods or generating new data.

 <div align="center">